EMF guitar director calls Triad 'hotbed for classical guitar'

 GREENSBORO — Brandon Walker arrived at the Eastern Music Festival five summers ago with guitar in hand, shy and unsure of his talent.

-The Ragsdale High rising junior had been accepted into EMF's new classical guitar program.
-Kami Rowan, who directs guitar studies at Guilford College, had created the intensive two-week program for EMF, the school and concert series based on Guilford's campus.
+The Ragsdale High rising junior had been accepted into EMF’s new classical guitar program.
+Kami Rowan, who directs guitar studies at Guilford College, had created the intensive two-week program for EMF, the school and concert series based on Guilford College’s campus.

 Now 19, Walker studies guitar and double bass at Guilford College during the school year.
 Each summer, he has returned to EMF’s guitar program.